edirand/mowers-clean-architecture/README.md

 ## Getting started

-Runs the docker-compose file (see: [How to run](#how-to-run)).
+Run the docker-compose file (see: [How to run](#how-to-run)).

-The component should have been created.
+The components should have been created.
 Open http://localhost:5002/healthchecks-ui to see the health of the main components.
 The components should be healthy.

 Open http://localhost:5000/swagger to interact with the API and upload a file using the *POST /api/v2/fileprocessing* route.
 You can find an example of file to import in the API in the [exercise statement](docs/01_exercise_statement.md).
 Copy the ID returned in the response and use it with the *GET /api/v2/fileprocessing/{id}* route.
 You should see the result of the file processing.

 You can open http://localhost:16686 to open Jaeger and see traces.

-You can open http://localhost:9090 to open Prometheus and see traces (see [metrics](./docs/02_metrics.md) to see the available metrics).
+You can open http://localhost:9090 to open Prometheus and see metrics (see [metrics](./docs/02_metrics.md) to see the available metrics).

 ## Development process